Equality Duties and School Objectives

 - To ensure that children with SEN make the same or better progress than their peers as a result of highly intensive support or strategies put in place to enable them to make progress.

-- Enhance management information systems to incorporate recording all incidents of discriminatory behaviour.
+- Management information systems to incorporate the recording of all incidents of discriminatory behaviour.
 This database will provide information to the school to enable it to take action to address any patterns or trends and act promptly and effectively in individual incidents.
 There will be regular tracking and analysis of data by SLT.
-The impact of these actions will be evaluated to inform future planning.
+The impact of these actions will be evaluated to inform future planning

 Monitoring and reviewing objectives